cerebis/qc3C/README.md

 ### From Github

-qc3C can be installed directly from github, however this requires that [Jellyfish](https://github.com/gmarcais/Jellyfish), along with its Python hooks be installed first.
-Although the basic Jellyfish binaries are easily built and installed, a build which correctly creates the Python hooks is more problematic.
-To remedy this, users are encouraged to use our Jellyfish conda package, after which qc3C is easily installed using Pip.
+qc3C can be installed directly from github, however this approach requires that [Jellyfish](https://github.com/gmarcais/Jellyfish), along with its Python language hooks be installed first.
+Although the basic Jellyfish binaries are easily built and installed, a build which correctly installs the necessary Python hooks can be more problematic.
+[See Jellyfish issue #134](https://github.com/gmarcais/Jellyfish/issues/134) for more information on how to remedy this issue.

+Instead, we encourage users to dodge this stumbling-block by installing our Jellyfish conda package.
+Afterwards, qc3C is easily installed using Pip.

 **Note:** Do not use Bioconda's Jellyfish package, as it contains only the Jellyfish binaries and no language hooks.
 As a result, qc3C will fail to run with the error `NoModuleFoundError: No module named 'jellyfish'`.